aws-samples/achieving-operational-excellence-using-automated-playbook-and-runbook/README.md

-# Build and operate a secure and successful cloud operations model
+# Achieving Operational Excellence Using Automated Playbook and Runbook

-This lab is provided as part of **[AWS Innovate For Every Application Edition](https://aws.amazon.com/events/aws-innovate/apj/for-every-app/)**
+This lab is provided as part of **[AWS Innovate For Every Application Edition](TBA)**

-Click [here](https://github.com/phonghuule/aws-innovate-fea-2022) to explore the full list of hands-on labs.
+Click [here](TBA) to explore the full list of hands-on labs.

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.